whenth01/Calculator/README.md

 # Calculator
-This is my calculator after 80 days of learning python!

-You should run calculator_v3 only as running rng wont work.
+You should run calculator_v3 only as running rng on it's own wont work, other than that it'll work!